 Rotenberg Ledger

-Shem Tov is the quarterly newsletter of the Jewish Genealogical Society of Toronto.
-We have indexed back issues that include the very first newsletters published in 1985.
+Shem Tov is the award-winning quarterly newsletter of the Jewish Genealogical Society of Toronto.
+Back issues of the newsletter dating back to the very first newsletter printed in 1985 can be accessed on our website.

-The Jewish Genealogical Society of Toronto’s Special Interest Groups (SIGs) and networking forums allow members with particular interests to share knowledge, ideas and information.
-Our SIGs help you connect with other members of JGST who have similar goals and challenges.
-At this time, five SIGs have been established: Poland, Ukraine, Lithuania, DNA and Central Europe.
+The Jewish Genealogical Society of Toronto’s special interest groups (SIGs) and networking forums allow members with particular interests to share knowledge, ideas and information.
+Our SIGs help you connect with other members of JGS Toronto who have similar goals and challenges.
+Multiple SIGs have been established: Global Heritage (geographic focus, including Poland, Ukraine, and others), Software (MyHeritage and Family Tree Maker), DNA, and Artificial Intelligence.

 Toronto Jewish Families History Project – Goldenberg Scrolls (MyHeritage)